ascendbruce/awesome_rails_console/README.md

 ### More

-This gem depends on following gems.
+awesome_rails_console depends on following gems.
 Thus you can use all functionalities they provide.

 * [pry-rails](https://github.com/rweng/pry-rails)
 * [pry-byebug](https://github.com/deivid-rodriguez/pry-byebug)